 Coming to Life in Uncertain Times

 Our May 15, 2020 global gathering featured a talk by Dr. Joe Loizzo that focused on the hopeful vision of the Kalachakra — the Transformational Clockwork that has the power to bend the curve of our lives, societies, and planet towards a more sustainable, convivial future.
-View the video documentation of this online event
+View the video documentation.

 Sustaining Motivation and Purpose: Coming Together in Uncertain Times

 On May 1st, 2020, Nalanda Institute hosted an online gathering with Director Dr. Joe Loizzo that allowed us to share our experience, strength, and hope as a community.
 In the lecture portion of the evening, Joe explored ways to maintain our practice in these times of uncertainty.
-View the video documentation of this online event
+View the video documentation.

 Turning the Mind Towards Practice: Coming Together in Uncertain Times

 In this April 17th talk and online gathering, Dr. Joe Loizzo described how we might apply the insights and methods of the Nalanda tradition to override our survival mode, turn our minds towards compassion, and build resilience.
-Listen to the audio documentation of this event
+Listen to the audio documentation.

 Compassion and Resilience: Coming Together in Uncertain Times

 In this April 3rd talk and online gathering, Dr. Joe Loizzo shared how we might apply the evidence-based insights and practices of Compassion-Based Resilience Training to mindfully disarm stress, expand and deepen compassion, and build resilience.
-View the video documentation of this online event
+View the video documentation.

 Radical Dharma as Compassion Practice